Items tagged “endocrine”

 Abnormal nodular enhancement of the pituitary stalk can be seen in a number of entities.
-Differential diagnosis tumours germinoma craniopharyngioma hypothalamic glioma pituitary lymphoma pituicytoma granular cell tumour of the pituitary (pituitary choristoma) pilocytic astrocytoma of t...
+Differential diagnosis tumors germinoma craniopharyngioma hypothalamic glioma pituitary lymphoma pituicytoma granular cell tumor of the pituitary (pituitary choristoma) pilocytic astrocytoma of the...

 Polyglandular autoimmune syndromes